Image: Sarah Das Woods Hole Oceanographic Institution

 “…we show that in south Greenland, variability in submarine melting was indeed governed by the ocean, but, in contrast, the atmosphere dominated in the northwest.
 At the ice sheet scale, the atmosphere plays a first-order role in controlling submarine melting and the subsequent dynamic mass loss.” – Slater and Strano, October 2022

 The Zwally effect: top down melting from warm air melts ice into giant meltwater lakes on the surface of glaciers (Fig. 6).
+This is causing around 34% of melting across Greenland.
 Thanks to their much lower albedo, like the ocean, the dark pools absorb more heat than the surrounding ice, causing more warming and hence further melting in a feedback effect.
-When this happens on ice shelves, the water finds crevasses in the ice, whereupon it drains down moulins (Video 4) that it scours out like a drill into the heart of glacier.
+When this happens on ice shelves, the water finds crevasses in the ice, whereupon it drains down moulins (Videos 1 & 5) that it scours out like a drill into the heart of glacier.
 Until the late 1990s it was assumed this water would re-freeze inside the glacier.
 Instead, through hydrofracturing, the weight and warm temperature of the water the moulin to widen as it drops, fracturing the ice at depth.

 When this happens on marine glaciers or ice shelves (ie, sitting on the ocean), when the water reaches the base of the ice, the ice shelf is effectively turned into Swiss cheese and rapidly breaks up.